roots/bedrock/README.md

 ## Installation

-1. Create a new project in a new folder for your project:

-  `composer create-project roots/bedrock your-project-folder-name`
+These instructions should cover most installation instances, for full project setup instructions a project including using Local by Flywheel, see [here](https://public.3.basecamp.com/p/PQmrYKcbrnrKCYpKnEq7DSLV)

+1. Download this repository as a ZIP (don't clone!).

+2. Drop it into your `sites` or equivalent development folder, and rename to be the project name.

+3. In Terminal run `composer install` in the root of this folder.

+4. Create an `.env` file by duplicating `.env.example`.

+   `cp .env.example .env`

-2. Update environment variables in `.env`  file:
+5. Update the environment variables in the `.env` file:
   * `DB_NAME` - Database name
   * `DB_USER` - Database user
   * `DB_PASSWORD` - Database password